ShriyaAl/WebDevProject-Internship-Experential-Learning-Tracker/instruction.md

 5. Add a status filter — replace the "Quick Actions" sidebar with tab buttons (ALL / PENDING / ON_HOLD / APPROVED) that re-fetch from `GET /api/incharge/dashboard?status=<STATUS>`.
 6. **Update Links**: Update the static links in `FacultyHome.jsx` to point to the correct routes.
 For example, change "Intern Tracker" to "Document Verification" (`/document-faculty`), "LOR Requests" to "Bonafide Requests" (`/bonafide-faculty`), and "Credit Mapper" to "OD Requests" (`/od-faculty`).

-**Check if incharge profile exists on mount** — call `GET /api/auth/me`.
-If the incharge has never set up their profile, show a dismissible banner: "Complete your profile to start reviewing requests" with a link to `/profile-faculty`.

 **API**: `GET /api/incharge/dashboard?status=PENDING` → `{ success, metrics: { total, pending, approved, on_hold }, data: [{ id, status, created_at, request_types: { name, code }, internships: { company_name, role_title }, student_profiles: { full_name, reg_no, dept, year } }] }`

 ---